abramowitzK/energy-server/energy-server/README.md

 # Energy Server!

-I decided to do this project in Rust due to personal interest and thinking it would be the best tool for the job especially for performance and sfuture scalability.
+I decided to do this project in Rust due to personal interest and thinking it would be the best tool for the job especially for performance and future scalability.
 I utilized the Iron web framework and the serde serialization/deserialization library.

 There is some error handling but I did not defend against malicious input so passing incorrect datatypes as parameters might crash the server.